Sahasrajit123/Sahasrajit123.github.io/_pages/projects.md

 1. **Carry Save Adder Network Optimisations| Summer Internship** (May '19 - July'19) <br/>
    *Texas Instruments, Bangalore* <br/>
-   *Devised algorithms for connections of input and output pins of full adder cells so as to minimise the maximum delay of the whole network.<br/>
+   * Devised algorithms for connections of input and output pins of full adder cells so as to minimise the maximum delay of the whole network.<br/>
-   *Worked on buffer insertion problem and used linear programming to insert buffers so that the whole network could be <u> wave-pipelined </u>.<br/>
+   * Worked on buffer insertion problem and used linear programming to insert buffers so that the whole network could be <b> wave-pipelined </b>.<br/>
-   *Worked on cell-selection problem to meet a certain delay target of the whole network with the lowest cost.<br/>
+   * Worked on cell-selection problem to meet a certain delay target of the whole network with the lowest cost.<br/>
-   *Implemented all the above algorithms using actual delay data of cells as per 65nm node technology to incorporate slew and loading of cells and generalised the above two algorithms to any combinational network.<br/>
+   * Implemented all the above algorithms using actual delay data of cells as per 65nm node technology to incorporate slew and loading of cells and generalised the above two algorithms to any combinational network.<br/>

 <!---